getstrm/pace/README.md

 ## Learn more

-Head over to the [docs](https://pace.getstrm.com/docs/readme/quickstart) for more info and reach out to the [STRM](https://getstrm.com) team for more info and/or to test and implement PACE together.
+Head over to the [docs](https://pace.getstrm.com/docs/readme/quickstart) for more info, [join on Slack](https://join.slack.com/t/pace-getstrm/shared_invite/zt-27egzg7ye-iGANVdQZO6ov6ZMVzmsA4Q) to discuss or reach out to the [STRM](https://getstrm.com/contact) team for more info and/or to test and implement PACE together.

 ## Deep dive